 “You speak a language until you don’t.
 Until you only recognize it between your auntie’s lips.
 Your father was fluent in four languages.
 You’re illiterate in the tongues of your father.”

 The author is a brilliant confessional poet, opening her heart up to the readers as she explores her life from childhood to being a young American woman taking ownership of her identity.
 The poems swing between discussing her broken family, the pressure from traditional immigrant parents to conform, of struggling to fit in with American culture, of her religion, love, loss, and sex.
-Many of Asghar’s poems reference the partitian of India, the point where India was divided based on religion.
-Asghar is both Indian and a Muslim, making her an outcast both in India and the United States.
+Many of Asghar’s poems reference the partition of India, the point where British India was divided based on religion.
+Asghar is both Pakistani and a Muslim, making her an outcast everywhere.
 She bravely tackles issues of racism against Muslims after 9/11, of becoming both a target for violence and fetishization due to her background.

 I honestly have to admire Asghar for her strong narrative voice that was both angry and compassionate in equal measure.
-Not once does she shy away from the more difficult subjects and at times her words were razor sharp, but those particular poems were the ones that really got to me and made me think.
-I was unfamiliar with this author’s work before I picked up this collection, but I’ll definitely be checking out her web series, Brown Girls in the future.
-I strongly recommend this poetry collection for all as it provides a great deal of insight about many contemporary issues that aren’t talked about nearly enough.
+Not once does she shy away from the more difficult subjects and at times her words were razor-sharp, but those particular poems were the ones that really got to me and made me think.